 With a Corinium carer living in the home, families can be safe in the knowledge that their relative’s days will be as free of anxiety as possible under the expert care of a patient and understanding professional.

 For many of our clients and their families, being able to stay in their own home for as long as possible, surrounded by familiar things can help reconcile them to the uncertain future that dementia brings.

-If you’d like to talk to someone about the option of live-in care for someone with dementia, please call 01453 839290 and one of our friendly head-office team will be happy to help.
+If you’d like to talk to someone about the option of live-in dementia care at home for someone with dementia, please call 01453 839290 and a member of our friendly head-office team will be happy to help.